Follow TV Tropes

 • He points out that Mio neglected her duties as a Queen by sparing any Fangire who fell in love with a human.
 She was also willing to betray and kill Taiga, so she could be with Wataru, even trying to encourage Wataru to defeat Taiga.

-• While his action of killing Mio was cruel, he did fulfill his role in ensuring that the aristocracy was fulfilling their roles by murdering a treasonous Queen.
+• While his action of killing Mio was cruel, he did fulfill his role as rule-keeper by murdering a treasonous Queen.
+His problem though, was that he didn't consult with Taiga before doing so.

-• Lastly, while it might seem like he was being petty for betraying Taiga, the latter did beat him up for doing his job and constantly ignored his warnings, something that King, who is a far worse person that Taiga, never did.
+• Lastly, while it might seem like he was being petty for betraying Taiga, the latter technically did beat him up for doing his job and constantly ignored his warnings, something that the previous King never did.
+To be fair to Taiga, Bishop did kind of overstep boundaries as a servant.
+Plus, he was obviously attempting to use the Reborn Fangire King as a puppet ruler.

 Kamen Riders